-Time after time he saw extreme examples of how a person's ability to make changes could have positive or devastating impact in their lives.
-He spent years advising and counseling clients on how to turn their lives around, for the better, and learned about the many kinds of obstacles that can keep one stuck on a downward spiral.
+Time after time he saw extreme examples of how a person's ability to make changes could have a positive or devastating impact in their lives.
+He spent years advising and counseling clients on how to turn their lives around, for the better and learned about the many kinds of obstacles that can keep one stuck on a downward spiral.

 Eventually, he realized that he needed to work with those who have different challenges, yet more ability to make positive changes.
-This led to his first major career change, to representing clients suffering with physical injuries.
+This led to his first major career change, to representing clients suffering from physical injuries.
 He studied his injured clients and observed how some became stuck in damaged lives.

 He also saw how others moved through their changed life circumstances, refusing to be limited in spirit or accomplishments.
 Again, Mark realized that the quality of life is directed by one's capacity to meet the unexpected changes that are part of daily living.
 Navigating changes, such as injury, can become a valuable life skill.